2023 Most Popular Health & Physical Education Bachelor's Degree Schools in the Great Lakes Region

 The average amount in student loans that phys ed majors at Ohio State take out while working on their Bachelor's Degree is $22,566.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $376.

-University of Wisconsin - La Crosse came in at #8 in this year’s edition of the Most Popular Health & Physical Education Bachelor’s Degree Schools in the Great Lakes Region ranking.
-Located in the city of La Crosse, UW - La Crosse is a public school with a large student population.
+University of Wisconsin - La Crosse ranked #8 on this year’s Most Popular Health & Physical Education Bachelor’s Degree Schools in the Great Lakes Region list.
+Located in the city of La Crosse, UW - La Crosse is a public school with a fairly large student population.

 Women make up 51% of the phys ed majors at the school.